 In September 1965, the organisation which was then called Contact, was granted charitable status.
 Several years later, the name changed to Contact the Elderly.
-Then, in 2019 under the leadership of our current CEO Meryl Davies, we launched our new name and brand – Re-engage.
+Then, in 2019 under the leadership of Meryl Davies, we launched our new name and brand – Re-engage.

-One small act of kindness has grown into a national charity - In the last year alone, we have helped nearly 7,000 lonely and isolated older people.
+One small act of kindness has grown into a national charity - in the last year alone, we've helped 8,500 lonely and isolated older people.

 Find out more about the people behind our organisation

 Our values are